freeCodeCamp/i18n-curriculum/curriculum/challenges/german/16-the-odin-project/top-the-box-model/the-box-model-lesson-b.md

 # --description--

-In the Elements pane, you can see the entire HTML structure of your page.
-You can click on any of the elements in this pane to select that specific element.
+Im Fensterbereich Elemente kannst du die gesamte HTML-Struktur deiner Seite sehen.
+Du kannst auf ein beliebiges Element in diesem Fensterbereich klicken, um dieses Element auszuwählen.
 Alternatively, you can click the blue-highlighted icon shown below on the left, and hover over any element on the page.

 <img src="https://cdn.freecodecamp.org/curriculum/odin-project/the-box-model/inspector-icon.png" alt="A web development environment with developer tools open, highlighting a blue inspector icon in the top-left for selecting webpage elements to view HTML structure and styles." />